 Ian Wilson at Essex Branch

 Musical Director: Madeline Seviour.
-Committee members: Liz Day treasurer, Christine Minns librarian, Annelies Ringer secretary, Paulette Luff social media presence, Corinna Richards and Peter Walker members.
+Committee members: Liz Day treasurer, Christine Minns librarian, Annelies Ringer secretary, Paulette Luff social media presence, Corinna Richards Committee member.

 The recorder is an ideal instrument for late starters and those returning to music making.
 Essex branch’s friendly and enthusiastic group of some 20 members looks forward to welcoming you.